The First Data Release of CNIa0.02 -- A Complete Nearby (Redshift <0.02) Sample of Type Ia Supernova Light Curves: Data Processing

 \subsection{Image Registration and Source Detection}

 The pipeline distributes all the images to object-specific folders and adds information such as the filter, exposure time, and epoch to a database.
-Next, it removes cosmic rays using an implementation of L.A.
-Cosmic technique \citep{Dokkum2001}, measures the full width at half-maximum intensity (FWHM) of the stellar profiles, and estimates the background value for each image.
+Next, it removes cosmic rays using an implementation of the L.A.Cosmic algorithm \citep{Dokkum2001}, measures the full width at half maximum (FWHM) of the stellar profiles, and estimates the background value for each image.
 It then employs {\it PyRAF daofind} to generate a source catalog for each image.